Ahmed Abdallah Mohamed Sambi: Personal life

 Sambi was born in Mutsamudu, on the island of Anjouan.
 He is a father of seven children including two named Intisware and Fatoumat.
 He owns factories which produce mattresses, bottled water and perfume - a key Comorian export.
 He lives above a shop called The House of Mattresses in Mutsamudu, the capital of Anjouan.
 He also set up a television station called Ulezi (education).

-He is of Hadhrami ancestry, descending from the Ba 'Alawi family of Hadhramaut (now part of Yemen).
-Therefore, he is a descendant of Ali al-Uraidhi ibn Ja'far al-Sadiq and hence a Sayyid.
+He is of Hadhrami Sayyid Arab ancestry, belonging to the Ba 'Alawi Sadah of Hadhramaut in Yemen, the tribe is the progeny of Ahmed Al-Muhajir who was grandson of Ali Al-Uraydi, a fourth generation descendant of Imam Husayn, the grandson of the Islamic prophet Muhammad.

 "The Ayatollah of Comoros"

 He was educated in Islamic studies in Sudan, Saudi Arabia and Qom, Iran.
 According to the Tehran-based Tabnak news agency, while Sambi was there he studied under Ayatollah Mesbah Yazdi.
 Despite his Sunni background, Sambi's time in Iran and his penchant for turbans earned him the nickname "The Ayatollah of Comoros".